 As part of our diversity, equity and inclusion strategy, we launched associate resource groups in July 2018.
 These voluntary, associate-driven groups are organized around a shared interest or common diversity dimension.
 Associate resource groups are a proven approach to attract, develop and retain top-tier talent by providing a forum for networking, support and idea-sharing.
 They improve our ability to leverage diversity of thought and experiences.
 Associate resource groups at Encova bring guest speakers to the organization, host cultural events and volunteer in our communities.

-At Encova, we currently have seven active associate resource groups.
+At Encova, we currently have eight active associate resource groups.

-DESCRIPTION: The A-PARenT associate resource group strives to build a foundation that fosters strong work performance while also addressing parental priorities.
-The group is centered around encouragement and strengthening the success of associates, families and the organization by creating a network that shares resources, so no parent feels isolated, unsupported or ill-equipped when dealing with the challenges of parenthood.
+DESCRIPTION: The A-PARenT associate resource group strives to build a foundation that fosters strong work performance while also addressing parental and caretaking priorities.
+The group centers around encouragement and strengthening the success of associates, their families and Encova Insurance, creating a network that shares resources so no parent or caretaker feels isolated, unsupported or ill-equipped when dealing with the challenges of caring for their families and communities.

 ACTIVITIES: This group has hosted leaders from the Ohio Opioid Educational Alliance to discuss the importance of parent engagement to end the opioid epidemic.
-They have also brought in an ombudsman from the county to educate associates about resources and volunteer opportunities available in support of sick and elderly living in long-term care facilities.
-While co-sponsoring various virtual events with other associate resource groups, they have hosted two virtual graduation ceremonies and sponsored a home garden decoration activity to help keep associates engaged during the pandemic.
+They have also brought in an ombudsman from DuPage County, Illinois, to educate associates about resources and volunteer opportunities available in support of the sick and elderly living in long-term care facilities.
+Every year, they create a virtual graduation in celebration of associate family graduates and honor fathers in June by facilitating interviews with associates who are dads.
+While co-sponsoring various virtual events with other associate resource groups, they also sponsored a home garden decoration activity and brought in pet educators during National Pet Month to help keep associates engaged, no matter their work location.

 DIVERSITY DIMENSION: Asian Pacific Islanders